-An Open Event was held at the Ranby Village Hall on 16 July 2022 attended by 42 people, with 2 signing up to become involved in the was very successful with a lot of discussion taking place and comments shared about the priorities for the Neighbourhood Plan.
+An Open Event was held at the Ranby Village Hall on 16 July 2022 attended by 42 people, with 2 signing up to become involved in the process.
+The event was very successful with a lot of discussion taking place and comments shared about the priorities for the Neighbourhood Plan.